CodeOTR/snippets-on-tap/README.md

 # Snippets on Tap

-This repository is updated weekly with all of the snippets stored in the Code on the Rocks database.
+This repository is updated in real time  with new snippets added to the Code on the Rocks database.
 Each snippet has a title, a description, tags, and a link to the Code on the Rocks website where you can capture screenshots or remix them.